ploomber/projects/parametrized/README.md

 # Parametrized pipelines

 Often, pipelines perform the same operation over different subsets of the data.
 For example, say you are developing visualizations of economic data.
-You might want to generate the same charts for different countries.
+You might want to generate the same charts for other countries.

-One way to approach the problem is to have a for loop on each pipeline task to process all countries you need.
-But such approach adds unnecessary complexity to our code, it's better to keep our logic simple (each task processes a single country) and take the iterative logic out of our pipeline.
+One way to approach the problem is to have a for loop on each pipeline task to process all needed countries.
+But such an approach adds unnecessary complexity to our code; it's better to keep our logic simple (each task processes a single country) and take the iterative logic out of our pipeline.

 Ploomber allows you to do so using parametrized pipelines.
-Let's see a sample `pipeline.yaml`.
+Let's see a sample using a `pipeline.yaml` file.

-## Spec (``pipeline.yaml``)
+## Spec API (``pipeline.yaml``)

 ```python
 from ploomberutils import display_file, filter_output